LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 The IBM FHIR Server allows deployers to define search parameters on a tenant-specific basis.
 This allows each tenant that shares an instance of the FHIR server while maintaining the ability to have their own set of search parameters.

-A tenant must provide a [Bundle](https://www.hl7.org/fhir/r4/bundle.html) of [SearchParameter](https://www.hl7.org/fhir/r4/searchparameter.html) resources that define the additional search parameters which describes the searchable field and defines the FHIRPath expression for extraction.
-For example, a tenant who extends the `Patient` resource type with the `favorite-color` attribute, enables search on `favorite-color` by defining a SearchParameter as part of the bundle,  and the resource is found using search on the FHIR server.
+A tenant must provide a [Bundle](https://www.hl7.org/fhir/r4/bundle.html) of [SearchParameter](https://www.hl7.org/fhir/r4/searchparameter.html) resources that define the additional search parameters which describe the searchable field and define the FHIRPath expression for extraction.
+For example, a tenant that extends the `Patient` resource type with the `favorite-color` extension, enables search on `favorite-color` by defining a SearchParameter as part of this bundle.

 Note, the [composite](https://www.hl7.org/fhir/r4/codesystem-search-param-type.html#search-param-type-composite) and [special](https://www.hl7.org/fhir/r4/codesystem-search-param-type.html#search-param-type-special) SearchParameter types are not supported.